JonDotsoy/vapi.js/README.md

 # ![vapi](https://goo.gl/DH4cJW)
-A javascript library to make a powerful API.
+A javascript library that helps you create models in your applications.

 > ### Await a second!
 > Okay, this is my problem.
 Are there API generators in the backend but in the frontend?